soham099/soham01/content/post/SIR Modelling/index.md

 # Exploratory Analysis

 Before proceeding with introducing the SIR model, let us first read the data into `R` (which is what we are going to use through out), and perform some exploratory analysis.
-We shall be using the [tidyverse](https://www.tidyverse.org/) library, which is a collection of some very useful packages for data proprocessing and exploratory analysis.
+We shall be using the [tidyverse](https://www.tidyverse.org/) library, which is a collection of some very useful packages for data preprocessing and exploratory analysis.